-Each of our currently employed named executive officers is party to an employment agreement with us that sets forth the terms and conditions of his employment.
+Each of our named executive officers other than Mr. Pardo is party to an employment agreement or offer letter with us that sets forth the terms and conditions of his employment.
 The material terms of the agreements are described below.
 The terms "cause" and "good reason" referred to below are defined in the respective named executive officer's agreement.

 Mr. Burdick.
-In connection with his appointment as Chief Executive Officer, effective September 7, 2022, we entered into an employment agreement with Mr. Burdick that provides for an entitlement to an annual base salary of \$700,000 and an annual bonus opportunity, pro-rated for 2022, with a target equal to 100% of his base salary and with the actual amount of such bonus based upon achievement of performance objectives determined by our Board of Directors or the compensation committee.
+In connection with his appointment as Chief Executive Officer, effective September 7, 2022, we entered into an employment agreement with Mr. Burdick that provides for an entitlement to an annual base salary and an annual bonus opportunity (each of which has subsequently been adjusted as described above) with the actual amount of such bonus based upon achievement of performance objectives determined by our Board of Directors or the compensation committee.
 Under the agreement, Mr. Burdick is entitled to reimbursement for business expenses (including annual access to a maximum of fifty (50) flight hours of private aircraft service for business travel) in accordance with the Company's reimbursement policies.